 - Start by signing up for Private Internet Access.

-- Download and install the appropriate version for your device (PIA currently offers apps for Windows, MacOS, Linux, Android, and iOS).
+- Download and install the appropriate version for your device (PIA currently offers desktop and mobile apps for Windows, MacOS, Linux, Android, and iOS).

 - Consult our test results below and decide which Netflix library you’d like to access.